woai30231/nextjs-fullstack-demo/README.md

 # Project Name

-Project Name

-### Prerequisites
+## Prerequisites

-- Install pnpm as global dependency.
+- Install `pnpm` globally.
-- Node 22 and above only.
+- Requires Node.js 22 or later.
-- No NPM, Yarn, Only PNPM.
+- Use only `pnpm`, no NPM or Yarn.
-- Don't Disable ESLint & Prettier.
+- Keep ESLint & Prettier enabled.
-- Try to follow the rules as much as you can.
+- Adhere to the coding rules as much as possible.

-### Installing

-1. pnpm install
-2. fill all the .env and config details
+## Installation

+1. Run `pnpm install`.
-3. `pnpm start` to run the project ( `pnpm start:dev` for development )
+2. Start the project with `pnpm start` (use `pnpm start:dev` for development).

-### Features
+## Features

-1. Fully Typed with Typescript
+- Fully typed with TypeScript.
+- Full-stack application.
-2. React Query for server state and Zustand for client state
+- React Query for server state and Zustand for client state.
-3. Authorization and Authentication flow
-4. Customized loader for navigation
+- Authentication & authorization flow.
+- Custom navigation loader.
-5. Prettier & Complex ESLint rules
+- Prettier & strict ESLint rules.
-6. Husky, lint-staged for hooks validation
+- Husky and lint-staged for pre-commit validation.
-7. Not allowed to push until all my rules are happy :) ( unless you don't use --no-verify (wink) )
-8. Ready Dockerfile and gitlab-ci file for DevOps
+- Commits are blocked unless all rules pass (unless `--no-verify` is used).
+- Pre-configured Dockerfile & GitHub Actions workflow for DevOps.

-### Credentials
+## Credentials

 ```
 Email: admin@example.com
 Password: admin
 ```

-### Update

-Nisharg Shah
+**Updated by:** Nisharg Shah

-09/03/2025
+**Date:** 09/03/2025